DntTstMe/Zuckerberg/README.md

 To run this project, install it locally using npm:

     - npm init -y
-    - npm install express
+    - npm i express
-    - npm install mongoose
+    - npm i mongoose
-    - npm install moment
+    - npm i moment
+    - npm i dotenv

 ## Usage

 After installing npm packages, the application will be invoked by using the following command:

- npm start
+* Start the server by running node server.js in your terminal.
+* Access the API routes using a tool like Insomnia or Postman.
+* Routes include user, thought, and reaction management.

  * Video